pyro-ppl/numpyro/README.md

 ## Overview of inference algorithms

-We provide an overview of many of the inference algorithms supported by NumPyro and offer guidelines about which inference algorithms may be appropriate for different classes of models.
+We provide an overview of most of the inference algorithms supported by NumPyro and offer some guidelines about which inference algorithms may be appropriate for different classes of models.

 ### MCMC